Arkane director claims Microsoft cancelled PS5 version of 'Redfall'

 “We got bought by Microsoft and that was a huge sea change,” Smith revealed.
 “They said, ‘no PlayStation 5.
 Now we’re gonna do Game Pass, Xbox, and PC.’”

-However, Smith added that cutting the PS5 version made developing Redfall simpler because it meant having “to worry about one less platform, one less platform”.
+However, Smith added that cutting the PS5 version made developing Redfall simpler because it meant having “to worry about one less platform, one less complexity”.

 Smith’s comments come at an awkward time for Microsoft, as the company is currently trying to argue that it will not pull major titles like Call Of Duty from PlayStation if its acquisition of Activision Blizzard is approved.